TarkanIsHere/jjb_bank/README.md

 # jjb_bank
-we trying to write a simple bank system in python zattiri zort
+We trying to write a very basic bank system in Python.